The time has finally come for the eagerly anticipated Strictly Come Dancing 2020 to get underway.

 - Luba Mushtuk

 - Neil Jones

 The Strictly Come Dancing professionals started rehearsals in July for their group performances – to make this happen, they had to isolate in one big bubble for two weeks.

 After that, there was further isolation with the professionals and the celebrities in order to create more isolation bubbles.

 As a result of this, acts are able to have close contact routines, meaning no dances will be off-limits – hooray!

 No. Well, not really.
 Earlier this year, it was revealed Bruno Tonioli wouldn’t be taking part in this year’s Strictly Come Dancing in the same way he usually does.

-It has now been confirmed that Bruno will be absent from the live panel, however, he will still play a part in the show.
+Bruno Tonioli is be absent from the Strictly panel, however, he will still play a part in the show.